On the Galois structure of units in totally real $p$-rational number fields

-Even though the condition (U) seems restrictive, we can find many $(F,p,\mathfrak{q})$ satisfying (U) under the conjecture of Gras.
-Let $N$ be a totally real cyclic extension of $\mathbb{Q}$.
-By the conjecture of Gras, there are expected to be many rational primes $p$ such that \begin{itemize} \item $N$ is $p$-rational, \item $p\nmid [N:\mathbb{Q}]$, \item $p$ is inert in $N$. \end{itemize} In the following proposition, we assume that $p$ is such a prime, so that $F$ is $p$-rational.
+Even though condition \eqref{condU} may appear restrictive, we can find many triples $(F,p,\mathfrak{q})$ satisfying \eqref{condU} under the Gras Conjecture (Conjecture \ref{Gras conjecture}).
+Let $F$ be a totally real cyclic extension of $\mathbb{Q}$.
+According to the conjecture, there are expected to be infinitely many rational primes $p$ such that \begin{itemize} \item $F$ is $p$-rational, \item $p\nmid [F:\mathbb{Q}]$, \item $p$ does not split in $F$. \end{itemize} In the following proposition, we assume that $p$ is such a prime, so that $F$ is $p$-rational.
 Examples of this type can be found in \cite{Lim22}.